-Approximately eight months before your reunion, in late September, the Alumnae Association will invite the class president and reunion chair (or reunion co-chairs) to continue the planning process at a volunteer conference, held on campus.
+Approximately nine months before your reunion, in late August, the Alumnae Association will invite the class president and reunion chair (or reunion co-chairs) to attend a virtual session on Reunion planning.

-The conference outlines the procedures, budgets, and activities for reunions.
+The session will outline the procedures, budgets, and activities for reunions.
 Attendees are briefed on the timetables and critical tasks/steps needed to make reunions successful and are challenged to think creatively about their vision for their class reunion.

-Classes celebrating a milestone reunion year $(10^{th}, and 25^{th})$ should start their planning process earlier than eight months in advance, especially if they are considering a special project like a class book or DVD.
+Classes celebrating a milestone reunion year (25th, and 50th) should start their planning process earlier than nine months in advance, especially if they are considering a special project like a class book or DVD.

-The Alumnae Association reimburses the costs for the class president and up to two reunion chairs to attend; if any of these officers cannot attend, the president may designate another volunteer as a replacement.
-It is recommended at a minimum that the class president and reunion chair(s) attend, but we strongly recommend that classes invite their entire board to the workshop; the expenses of any additional officers may be covered by the class's treasury or the volunteer.
+The class president and reunion chair (or reunion co-chairs) will be invited to the Volunteer Conference, typically scheduled in late September.
+The Alumnae Association reimburses the costs for the class president and up to two reunion chairs to attend.
+If any of these officers cannot attend, the president may designate another volunteer as a replacement.
+It is recommended at a minimum that the class president and reunion chair(s) attend, but we strongly recommend that classes invite their entire board to the Conference; the expenses of any additional officers may be covered by the class's treasury or the volunteer.